28547939/vpncore/README.md

 then failure of the IPsec tunnel will make that entire remote  `/24` unavailable.
-With the netmask correct, the remote `/24` (except for `192.168.1.4`) will be accessed through another path on the WAN thanks to BGP in case the link fails.
+With the netmask correct, the remote `/24` (except for `192.168.1.4`) will be accessed through another path on the WAN thanks to BGP in case the link fails (i.e. the virtual link, in the form of the IPsec tunnel).

-The `reqid` parameter can be arbitrary and just needs to be equal to the parameter in the StrongSwan configuration (see example `swanctl.conf`).
+The `reqid` parameter can be any positive number and just needs to be equal to the parameter in the StrongSwan configuration (see example `swanctl.conf`).